paulkienitz/pitchgame/README.md

 Configure your database password in php.ini as mysqli.default_pw.
 Use .htaccess or equivalent to forbid downloading php.ini or .htaccess itself.
 Also use it to make pitchgame.php the default index page in its directory, if that's desirable, i.e. if the game is in its own separate directory.
+Adjust the constants at the top of pitchdata.php if you want to use recaptcha.
 Then upload the other files and test it out.